 A Personal Injury lawyer helps you when you have experienced an injury through no fault of your own.
 An experienced injury attorney will help you receive fair compensation for your injury, from an insurance claim or a personal injury lawsuit filed against the responsible party.

-If you've been injured, then there are a number of steps that you should take to help ensure that you have the strongest possible personal injury case once you contact our law offices.
+There are a number of critical steps you must take to improve your chances of receiving compensation.
 The following are the steps that you should take:

 During our free consultation, we will determine whether you have a valid claim.
 If you do have a valid claim and you decide to work with us, we will take the following steps to build and strengthen your personal injury case, thereby putting you in the best possible position to earn the compensation you deserve:

 We will record your full statement about the accident and your injuries

 We will obtain witness statements to back up your statement

 We will speak with the police involved with your case